Technical Standards for Admission,

-- Possess the capacity to perform physical examination and diagnostic interventions on patients in accordance with currently acceptable medical practice.
-This activity may require sufficient coordination of both gross and fine muscular
+- Demonstrate the capacity to perform physical examination and diagnostic interventions on patients in accordance with currently acceptable medical practice.
+This activity may require sufficient coordination of both gross and fine muscular movements, balance, and equilibrium.

 - Motor Functioning

-- Execute sufficient motor movements required to provide general care to patients and provide or direct the provision of emergency medical care.
-This activity may require sufficient coordination of both gross and fine muscular movements,
+- Demonstrate sufficient motor movements required to provide general care to patients and provide or direct the provision of emergency medical care.
+This activity may require coordination of both gross and fine muscular movements, balance, and equilibrium.

 - Emotional Stability